-Room: CHP 222K
+Room: CHP 222N

 Jesús Díaz was born in Mexico City, Mexico, and was raised in Los Angeles.
 He completed his undergraduate, master’s and clinical doctorate degrees at the University of Southern California.
-He currently serves as research assistant professor with the Pressure Ulcer Prevention in Spinal Cord Injury Study.
+He currently serves as associate professor of research with the Pressure Ulcer Prevention in Spinal Cord Injury Study.
 His roles in the study include overseeing recruitment and developing and implementing a fidelity measurement for intervention.
 Dr. Díaz also works as an occupational therapist providing early intervention services to children in their homes and in clinical settings.